OskarFalk/PassportU/README.md

 # PassportU
-A realistic passport checkup simulator
+A realistic passport checkup simulator.
+You are in charge of the people entering the country, dont mess up!
+Its not that hard.